Digital television transition in the United States: Provisions in American Recovery and Reinvestment Act of 2009

 and the Senate passed the bill on February 10 by a vote of 61–37.

 Congressional negotiators announced on February 11, 2009, that they had reached agreement on a $789 billion economic stimulus bill.
-President Obama signed the final $787 billion version into law on February 17, 2009 in Denver, Colorado.
+President Obama signed the final $787 billion version into law on February 17, 2009, in Denver, Colorado.
 The final version included the DTV provisions.

 While the economic stimulus bill did allow additional funds for coupons, there was also a risk that available retail stock of the converter boxes themselves could prove inadequate.
 The Consumer Electronics Association had estimated three to six million boxes remained in-stock at the beginning of February 2009; Nielsen Media Research reported five million households as "completely unready" for digital transition in this same time period.
-The average U.S. household uses 3 television screens.
+The average U.S. household used 3 television screens.

-However, the converter box coupon program only allows 2 coupons per household.
+However, the converter box coupon program only allowed 2 coupons per household.

 The American Recovery and Reinvestment Act of 2009 also allocated funds for expert installation services for those switching to DTV.

 The FCC awarded the contract to several companies to provide expert installation services.

 Problems with the final transition

 Initial problems

 On May 1, 2009, Nielsen Media Research reported that 3.1% of Americans were still completely unprepared for the transition.
 On June 11, 2009, one day before the analog shutoff, the National Association of Broadcasters reported that 1.75 million Americans were still not ready.

 971 TV stations made the final switch to digital on June 12.
-It was believed Albuquerque, Santa Fe, Austin and Dallas would be the least prepared markets, but this turned out not to be the case, as most of the difficulties were in the Northeast, primarily with stations that changed their digital frequencies from UHF to VHF.
+It was believed Albuquerque, Santa Fe, Austin, and Dallas would be the least prepared markets, but this turned out not to be the case, as most of the difficulties were in the Northeast, primarily with stations that changed their digital frequencies from UHF to VHF.

-On June 13, 2009, the FCC said their help line, with about 4000 answering phones, received 317,450 calls on June 12.
+On June 13, 2009, the FCC said their help line, with about 4,000 answering phones, received 317,450 calls on June 12.
 About one-third of callers still needed converter boxes, and one-fifth had reception problems.
 Acting FCC chair Michael Copps said, "Our job is far from over.
 This transition is not a one-day affair."

 In New York City, about 11,000 people called the FCC for assistance, the most of any market.
 The other areas from which the most calls to the FCC were made: Chicago (6526), Los Angeles (5473), Dallas–Fort Worth (5473), and Philadelphia (3749).
-900,000 calls were received in all.
+Around 900,000 calls were received in total.

 The National Association of Broadcasters said 278 TV stations received 35,500 calls, but most callers merely needed to rescan.

-The Commerce Department said 319,900 requested converter box coupons on June 11, almost four times the average during the previous month.
+The Commerce Department said 319,900 households requested converter box coupons on June 11, almost four times the average of the previous month.